Nekroze/codeforthought/chapter/object.rst

 Some languages allow a class to inherit from multiple classes at once.
 In statically typed languages there is often :term:`Templating` which allows for you to make a generic class that can be used with any object type.
-There are very few problems that cannot be solved using an OOP approach.
+There are very few problems that cannot be solved using an :term:`OOP` approach.

 It sounds complex but this can be super helpful.
-However just the basics outlined here is more then enough to get you into the world of OOP and open up a lot of possibilities for better code.
+However just the basics outlined here is more then enough to get you into the world of :term:`OOP` and open up a lot of possibilities for better code.